tstapler/senior-design-website/README.md

 Profile images should be placed in the `themes/hugo-agency-theme/static/img/team/` folder and be of the format `firstname.jpg`.
 A headshot of moderate size should work best

+In `config.toml` ignore if the variable names are rather weird, this theme is adapted from a design agency website.
+If you feel ambitious, go ahead and change the templates and the variable names to fit what we're doing.

 ## Deployment

 After you have hugo installed to generate the site use the following command